-Reading Group Guide
+A Reading Group Guide to Panic

-By Sharon M. Draper
+By Sharon M. Draper Discussion Questions

 begins with a confrontation between Justin, a dancer, and some local bullies.
 How does this help capture the reader’s attention?
 Discuss the impact of bullies in schools.
 What is your opinion of how Justin handles the bullies?